mhoyer/scm-prompt/README.markdown

 Shared aliases over all SCM types
 ---

-The following mapping shows the aliases and its corresponding SCM commands
+The following mapping shows the aliases and its corresponding SCM commands:

 <pre>
 Alias    Git:              Mercurial:          Comment: